winksaville/cubes/README.md

           The number mm's to increase the tube diameter by when there are multiple cubes [default: 0.0] -s, --segments <SEGMENTS>
-          The number of segments to use when creating the tube, minimum is 3 [default: 50] -h, --help
+          The number of segments to use when creating the tube, minimum is 3 [default: 50] -n, --no-diameter-text
+          Don't include text for the tube diameter on the object -h, --help
           Print help
   -V, --version